radioegor146/native-obfuscator/README.md

 2. Run `cmake .` in the result `cpp` directory
 3. Add changes to .cpp code if necessary
 4. Run `cmake --build . --config Release` in result `cpp` directory to build .so/.dll file
-5. Copy result .dll/.so from `build/libs/` to the path specified in the previous paragraph.
+5. Copy result .dll/.so from `build/libs/` to the path specified in the previous paragraph
 6. Run created .jar `java -jar <output jar>` and enjoy!

+#### Cross compilation using zig:
+1. Transpile your code using `java -jar native-obfuscator.jar <input jar> <output directory>`
+2. Use `zig build -Dtarget <target>` to build for a specific platform, or `zig build all` to build for all supported platforms.
+Example: `zig build -Dtarget=aarch64-linux`.
+Repeat the command to build for any other platforms you need.
+3. Run created .jar `java -jar <output jar>` and enjoy!

 ---